-You have an enrollment window that spans seven months.
-If you don’t enroll on time, you’ll be hit with a 10% surcharge on your Part B premiums.
-The three months before your 65th birthday until three months after your 65th birthday is your seven-month enrollment window.
+Your enrollment window spans seven months from three months before your 65th birthday until three months after your 65th birthday.
+If you don’t enroll on time, you’ll pay a 10% surcharge on your Part B premiums.
 There are additional penalties for not signing up for a Part D drug plan too, so it’s important not to delay signing up.

 Your coverage choice will affect how much you pay in premiums, deductibles, co-insurance, and co-pays.
 Your income is another important factor that determines how much you pay.
 Those with limited income may qualify for Medicaid or a similar program.
-Those with higher incomes will pay more for certain parts of the coverage.
+Those with higher incomes will pay more for coverage.

-Remember, the government uses your tax return from two years ago to calculate your premiums.
+Remember, the government uses two years of tax return to calculate your premiums.
 If you have a life-changing event that affects your income such as retirement, then you may request a reduction.

-Medicare might not be the perfect program for everyone, but it really pays to understand your coverage and the benefits that are available to you.
+Medicare might not be perfect, but it pays to understand your coverage and available benefits.

-Compare prices for your prescription medications on IsraelPharm.
-Click here.
+Click here to compare prices for your prescription medications on IsraelPharm.